 The Hall of Fame welcomes Lou Brock, Enos Slaughter, Arky Vaughan and Hoyt Wilhelm as members.
 Wilhelm is the first pitcher to be inducted because of his role as a relief pitcher.

-Darrell Evans's home run, a sixth-inning solo blast off Ken Schrom, proves to the difference in the Tigers' 3-2 victory over Minnesota at the Metrodome.
+Darrell Evans's home run, a sixth-inning solo blast off Ken Schrom, proves to the difference when the Tigers beat Minnesota at the Metrodome, 3-2.
 The Detroit third baseman's 300th career round-tripper comes on a 3-0 pitch at exactly 3:00 pm.

 At Candlestick Park, Giants’ hurler Scott Garrelts is perfect, putting away the first 26 Reds batter he faces.
 Paul O’Neill’s two-out single to shallow centerfield in the ninth inning breaks up the no-hitter, and the right-hander ends up with a one-hit 4-0 blanking of Cincinnati.